Don't Say Yes Until I Finish Talking: Production

 The title of the song is the same as the title of a 1971 biography of the director and producer Darryl F. Zanuck.

 Katty At Law describes the piece as an "all-male number, taking place in a locker room with all the dancer boys wearing towels and yapping about how Marilyn is a pain-in-the-ass tomato."
 Playbill.com comments that the chorus "play cronies and yes men."

 Critical reception

 TV Is My Pacifier described the number as "great" and "fun, and commented that they were "glad to get a full song by Borle."
 Katty At Law commented that the piece was "sassy and adorable."

 Bitch Stole My Remote was relieved that they "finally g[o]t a beautifully sung, staged and choreographed number in the rehearsal hall that is completely uninterrupted," and was pleased with the result.
 While they acknowledged that it is "likely [to be] pretty expensive to do one of these," they felt that the song was a highlight of the show thus far, and was adamant that by getting "rid of the extraneous crap," the show would be able to produce more numbers like that one.

+The performance of this song later inspired the character of Vox in Hazbin Hotel, also played by Christian Borle.